shakeel-faiz/FF/04Apr-15/m4a.md

-What Is M4A and How Does It Compare to MP3?
+What Is M4A and How Does It Compare to MP3? | M4A vs MP3

 ### M4A is an audio file format that uses AAC or ALAC codecs for efficient compression and high sound quality.
 It offers better audio quality at lower bitrates compared to MP3, making it ideal for music purchases and storage on Apple devices.